JoelStansbury/ConcaveHull/README.md

 # Planky
 This repo demostrates an algorithm for traversing 2D point cloud data in order to obtain a bounding polygon.
+The basic algorithm is to simulate a rod pivoting around one of the points we expect to lie on the outer edge.
+Once the rod hits another point, change the pivot to the new point.
+Continue until the original point is visited (or until a cycle is detected).

 ## Behavior